10 Minute Easy and Effective Chair Exercises for Seniors

 • Increase range of motion

-This video is especially handy because it’s a full routine with clear directions that can be easily followed.
+This video is convenient because it’s a routine with precise directions that can be easily followed.

-Start by doing the routine 2 to 3 times a week.
-As your older adult builds strength and endurance, add on more days or go through the routine more than once at a time.
+Start by doing the routine 2-3 times a week.
+As an older adult builds strength and endurance, consider adding more days or repeating the exercise more than once.

-It’s still possible to fall out of a chair and get injured so it’s important to make sure your older adult is steady on their chair and able to handle these exercises.
+It’s still possible to fall out of a chair and get injured, so it’s essential to ensure your older adult is steady on their chair and able to handle these exercises.

-The first few times they try new exercises, ask them to take it slowly and not overexert themselves.
+The first few times they try new exercises, ask them to take it slowly and avoid overexertion.

-And stand close by until you’re both confident that they can safely do the movements on their own.
+And stand close by until you’re both confident they can safely do the movements independently.

 Recommended for you: